teor2345/walking-onions-wip/specs/02-endives-and-snips.md

     ; signature, or a reference to a signature in another ; document, there will probably be just one of these per SNIP.
-But if ; we're sticking a full multisignature in the document, this ; is the one to use.
+But if ; we're sticking a full multisignature in the document, this ; is just one of the signatures on it.
     SingleSig = [
        s_alg: SigningAlgorithm,
        signature : bstr,
        ; A prefix of the key or the key's digest, depending on the ; algorithm.
        ?keyid : bstr
        ];

+    MultiSig = [ + SingleSig ];

     ; A Merkle path is represented as a sequence of bits to ; indicate whether we're going left or right, and a list of ; hashes for the parts of the tree that we aren't including.
     ;
-    ; (It's safe to use a uint for the bits, since it will never ; overflow 64 bits.)
+    ; (It's safe to use a uint for the bits, since it will never ; overflow 64 bits -- that would mean a merkle tree with too many ; leaves to actually calculate on.)
     MerklePath = [ uint, * bstr ];

 ## ENDIVEs: sending a bunch of SNIPs efficiently.

-ENDIVEs are delivered by the authorities in a compressed format optimized for diffs.
+ENDIVEs are delivered by the authorities in a compressed format, optimized for diffs.

-    ; XXX
+Note that if we are using Merkle trees for SNIP authentication, ENDIVEs do not include the trees at all, since those can be inferred from the leaves of the tree.
+Similarly, the ENDIVEs do not include raw indices, but instead include a set of bandwidths that can be combined into the index values -- these changes less frequently, and therefore are more diff friendly.

+Note also that this format has more "wasted bytes" than SNIPs do: unlike when transmitting SNIPs, we can usefully compress ENDIVEs with even the most expensive compression algorithms we have.

+    ; ENDIVEs are also sent as CBOR.
     ENDIVE = [
-        ; Signature
+        ; Signature for the ENDIVE, using a simpler format than for the ; a SNIP.
+Since ENDIVEs are more like a consensus, we don't need ; to use threshold signatures or merkle paths here.
         sig: ENDIVESignature,

-        ; Contents
+        ; Contents, as a binary string.
         body: bstr .cbor ENDIVEContent,
     ];

     ENDIVESignature = [
-        ; The actual signatures.
+        ; The actual signatures on the endive.
+A multisignature is the ; likeliest format here.
         [ + SingleSig ],

         ; Lifespan, in seconds since the epoch, and in duration ; after that time.
+As with SNIPSignature, these are included as ; part of the hash nonce for the signature algorithm.
         start-time: uint,
         lifetime: uint,